-“On behalf of the President of the United States, (the United States Army; the United States Marine Corps; the United States Navy; the United States Air Force or the United States Coast Guard), and a grateful nation, please accept this flag as a symbol of our appreciation for your loved one’s honorable and faithful service.”
+“On behalf of the president of the United States, (the United States Army; the United States Marine Corps; the United States Navy; the United States Air Force or the United States Coast Guard), and a grateful nation, please accept this flag as a symbol of our appreciation for your loved one’s honorable and faithful service.”

-Burial flag: To receive a burial flag, complete a VA Form 27-2008, “Application for United States Flag for Burial Purposes,” and take it to your funeral director, any Veterans Affairs regional office or a post office.
+Burial flag: To receive a burial flag, complete a VA Form 27-2008, “Application for United States Flag for Burial Purposes,” and take it to your funeral director, any Department of Veterans Affairs regional office or a post office.
 (Call ahead to make sure your local post office has burial flags.)

-- Burial flags are provided at no cost.
+- Burial flags are provided for free.

 - The flag will be presented to the veteran’s next of kin.
-If no claim is made for the flag by the next of kin, it may be given, upon request, to a close friend or associate of the deceased veteran.
+If no claim is made for the flag by the next of kin, it may be given, upon request, to a friend or associate of the deceased veteran.

 - Additional information can be obtained from the VA’s website.

-- Military flyovers: Military flyovers are not part of the mandated funeral honors ceremony as required by Title 10, Section 1491 United States Code, but can be arranged if supporting personnel and aircraft are available.
+- Military flyovers: Military flyovers are not part of the mandated funeral honors ceremony required by Title 10, Section 1491 United States Code, but can be arranged if supporting personnel and aircraft are available.
 It should be noted that requests for a military flyover are just requests.
 Approval must go through an administrative process within each military service.
 Approval is based on many factors, including the eligibility of the deceased, the availability of personnel and aircraft, the location of the funeral service, the time and date of the funeral and weather conditions.